floshin/tutorials/arch-qutebrowser-setup.md

 TODO: somehow add better list and
 some german stuff from ublock?

-(3) Always use private mode:
+* Always use private mode:

 When in qb, run
 ```
 :set
 ```
-change
+to enter the settings page.
+Change the value of
 ```
 content.private_browsing
 ```